Annapolis Real Estate Lawyer

 - A tenant’s right to withhold rent if a landlord fails to address important repairs.

-Disputes may arise in a variety of contexts beyond the rights listed above, so it is advisable to consult an experienced real estate lawyer for legal support if you are facing any backlash as a tenant or a landlord.
+Disputes may arise in a variety of contexts beyond the rights listed above, so it is advisable to consult an experienced Annapolis real estate law attorney for legal support if you are facing any backlash as a tenant or a landlord.
 Whether your case can be negotiated outside of court or needs to proceed to litigation, The Law Offices of John Umholtz can help.

 I have used attorneys in the past, and John is superior!!